mwhatters/guitarparty-ruby-client/README.md

 guitarparty_client.get_artist(1)
 ```
-# or find a song/artist using a query:
+Or find a song/artist using a query:
 ```ruby
 guitarparty_client.search_songs('Jolene')